 Maybe your email address is already compromised.
 A Russian cybercrime operation is stealing ordinary email addresses to spread spam.
 Tap or click here for a free tool to quickly check if your email address is part of this online crime ring.

-No matter which email client you use, spam most likely stuffs your inbox.
 Even if you use a spam filter, you probably get a ton of unsolicited messages.
-Here’s how to cut down on the amount of spam you’re seeing.
+Here’s how to cut down on the amount of spam you’re seeing, brought to you by our sponsor StartMail.
+Get 50% off a secure, private email account built with your privacy in mind.

 Are you at a higher risk for email spam?